myo-ko/TransactionImporter/README.md

 ## Notes
 - Database migration is created using Entity Framework Core.
 Migration files are under `Migrations` folder.
 - The 2 sample files (csv and xml) are included withing `Exta` folder.
+- The application compose of mainly APIs.
+JQuery is then used in frontend to access these APIs.